Akhil-kukku/hacker_game/README.md

 ---

-**🛡️ Self-Morphing AI Cybersecurity Engine v3.0** - Real-world cybersecurity defense powered by self-morphing AI that adapts to known and unknown threats while gathering intelligence and executing counterattacks.
+**🛡️ Self-Morphing AI Cybersecurity Engine v3.0** - Production-ready cybersecurity defense platform powered by self-morphing AI that adapts to known and unknown threats while gathering intelligence and executing defensive countermeasures for enterprise networks and next-generation devices.

 ## ⚠️ Legal and Ethical Notice

+**PROFESSIONAL CYBERSECURITY PLATFORM**

 This software is designed for legitimate cybersecurity defense purposes only.
 Users are responsible for ensuring compliance with all applicable laws and regulations.
-The offensive capabilities (CHAOS engine) should only be used for authorized penetration testing, red team exercises, or defensive countermeasures against confirmed threats.
+The defensive capabilities (CHAOS engine) should only be used for authorized penetration testing, red team exercises, or defensive countermeasures against confirmed threats.
 Unauthorized use of these capabilities may violate local, national, or international laws.

+**This is NOT gaming software.
+This is a professional cybersecurity platform for enterprise deployment.**

 ## 🔒 Security Considerations